Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 The Blog

-Essays on the manuscript, the collaboration, and the discoveries.
+Eight essays on the manuscript, the complete Collection, the collaboration, and the discoveries.
 Click any post to read in full.

 Read essay →